-Signal I/O Description DBGRQ Output The Debug Request pin stops the target processor and puts it into debug state.
-DBGRQ is rarely used by current systems and is usually pulled LOW on the target.
-DBGACK Input The Debug Acknowledge pin notifies DSTREAM that a debug request has been received and the target processor is now in debug state.
+Signal I/O Description DBGACK Input The Debug Acknowledge pin notifies DSTREAM that a debug request has been received and the target processor is now in debug state.
 DBGACK is rarely used by current systems and is usually pulled LOW on the target.
 SWDIO (SWD mode) Input/ Output The Serial Wire Data I/O pin sends and receives serial data to and from the target during debugging.
 You are advised to series terminate SWDIO close to the target processor.
 SWCLK(SWD mode) Output The Serial Wire Clock pin clocks data into and out of the target during debugging.
 SWO (SWD mode) Input The Serial Wire Output pin provides trace data to DSTREAM.
 You are advised to series terminate SWO close to the target processor.
 VTREF Input The Voltage Target Reference pin supplies DSTREAM with the debug rail voltage of the target to match its I/O logic levels.
 VTREF can be tied HIGH on the target.
-If VTREF is pulled HIGH by resistor, its value must be no greater than $100\Omega$ .
+If VTREF is pulled HIGH by a resistor, its value must be no greater than $100\Omega$ .
 GND - Ground.